-• ter:Sender - ter:InvalidArgVal - ter:InvalidKeyStatus The key pair has an inappropriate status.
+• ter:Sender - ter:InvalidArgVal - ter:Duplicate

+The certificate already exists.

 5.2.6.3.4 UploadCertificateWithPrivateKeyInPKCS12

 This operation uploads a certification path consisting of X.509 certificates as specified by RFC 5280 in DER encoding along with a private key to a device's keystore.
 Certificates and private key are supplied in the form of a PKCS#12 file as specified in PKCS#12.